Tuesday, June 23, 2026

 MIAMI — Negotiations between the WNBA and players over a new collective bargaining agreement have reached the 11th hour.

 The league imposed a March 10th target date during a bargaining session on Feb.
 23. If the deadline passes without a deal, the league says its 30th season—slated to tipoff May 8—is at risk of being delayed.
-Both sides have floated proposals back and forth with neither making notable economic concessions in recent days.
+Both sides have traded proposals back and forth, with neither making notable economic concessions in recent days.
 The players submitted their latest counter to the league Friday night, a source familiar with negotiations told Front Office Sports.

 Progress is being made by inches, instead of the yards required to get a deal done without risking the season.
 At USA Basketball training camp Saturday, one potentially high-impact tactic for finalizing a deal was floated by two prominent players.